isomerpages/moe-xinminpri/_departments/Student Well Being.md

 title: Student Well Being
 permalink: /departments/student-well-being/
 description: ""
+variant: markdown
 ---
 ![](/images/Department%20Pics/student%20well%20being%20s.jpg)

-# **Student Well-Being**
+# **Vision**

-## Vision
-Every Xinminite a responsible cyber citizen, a caring peer and a resilient individual.
+Every Xinminite, a responsible cyber citizen, an inclusive peer and a resilient individual.

-## Mission
+# **Mission**

-We strive to develop in every Xinminite, good prosocial online and offline behaviour, dispositions to show care for the community and being adaptable to respond to challenges.
+We aim to develop every Xinminite into a responsible individual who demonstrates positive online and offline behaviour, shows genuine care for the community, and responds adaptably to challenges.

-## Key Programmes
+# **Key Programmes**

-To help realise our departments vision and mission, we have crafted the following programming for them.
+To help realise our department’s vision and mission, we have crafted the following programmes for our Xinminites:

 ### Peer Support

-Peer support programmes develop every Xinminite as a peer supporter for one another.The aims of the peer support programmes are:
+Our Peer Support programmes aim to develop every Xinminite into an effective peer supporter.
+The objectives of these programmes are to:

-* To empower students to look out and care for each others through bonding, helping and being a positive influence.
+* Empower students to look out for and care for one another through bonding activities, mutual support, and positive influence

-* To promote positive mindsets, prosocial behaviours and mental well-being among students.
+* Promote positive mindsets, prosocial behaviours, and healthy mental well-being among students

-Each Xinminite will go through a structured peer support programme to build competencies to develop mindsets to be a positive influence for others through pro-social online and offline behaviours.
-The programme is delivered through CCE lessons and student development activities such as CCA, and cohort camps.
+Each Xinminite participates in a structured peer support programme that builds competencies and develops mindsets for creating positive influence through prosocial behaviours, both online and offline.
+The programme is integrated into CCE lessons and student development activities, including CCAs and cohort camps.

-Some Xinminites will be chosen as Peer Support Leaders as advocators of positive influence they will look out and connect with their classmates for well-being issues.
-These Peer Support Leaders are selected by the teachers and trained by the school to effectively perform the role.
+Selected students serve as Peer Support Leaders, becoming advocates of positive influence within the school community.
+These leaders connect with and support classmates who may need assistance.
+Teachers identify potential Peer Support Leaders, who then receive specific training from the school to perform their roles effectively.

 ### Cyberwellness

-Cyberwellness lessons are progressively designed to equip every Xinminite with knowledge and skills to harness the power of technology for positive purposes while learning to be respectful and responsible users.
+Cyber Wellness lessons are progressively designed to equip every Xinminite with the knowledge and skills to harness technology for positive purposes while becoming respectful and responsible users.

-Through these lessons, our Xinminites will embody the following attributes:
+Through these lessons, our Xinminites learn to:

-* Embrace the affordances of technology while maintaining a balanced lifestyle between offline and online activities.
+* Embrace the affordances of technology while maintaining a balanced lifestyle between offline and online activities
-* Be a safe and responsible user of technology and maintain a positive online presence.
+* Be safe and responsible users of technology and maintain a positive online presence
-* Be responsible for their personal well-being in the cyberspace.
+* Be responsible for their personal well-being in cyberspace

-### Share and Care

-This is a termly school-based programme which students are encouraged to appreciate Xinminite staff for sharing and showing care to them.
-The objective of the programme is to imbue in our students the value of showing appreciation to others and to cultivate gratitude for the care shown by our staff.

-### PACE@XMP
-PACE@XMP is targeted to increase the self-esteem of Xinminites who face different challenges at home and school.
-The programme builds upon the Self Determination Theory of Motivation and promotes the development of:

-A Learner who is open minded to take up challenges to learn new skills and improve himself/ herself and a collaborator who works well with others, adaptable to changing circumstances and resilient in overcoming challenges.
+### Programmes After-school to build Confidence and boost self-Esteem (PACE)

+PACE aims to develop students into:

+* Learners who are open-minded and embrace challenges to acquire new skills
+* Collaborators who work effectively with others
+* Leaders who adapt readily to changing circumstances

+Through Growth Mindset programmes, individual portfolios and school projects, students apply their learning to enhance their personal and social development.